rhmatti/CUEBIT-Spectrum-Analyzer/README.txt

 User Instructions
 --------------------
-1. Open the file "EBIT Ion Beam Analyzer.pyw"
+1. Open the file "CUEBIT Spectrum Analyzer.pyw"

 2. Select the "Import" option from the drop-down File menu (File>Import) or use the shortcut <Ctrl+I>